Sarah Angliss

 Buying the Wind

-A new work for voice, string quartet and live electronics.
-Supported by the PRS for Music Foundation.
+This new work for voice, string quartet and live electronics is currently in production.

 Buying the Wind is a timely collaboration with the Kreutzer Quartet and poet Hannah Lowe.
 Through music and words, we’re exploring the UK’s deep connection with wind and tide – elemental forces that make up our country’s defiantly porous border.
 We’re excavating partial archives, half-memories, extant folklore and more, combining music and poetry to conjure all that’s been carried to our shores.
 Ships filled with people, words, ideas and artefacts have helped to shape this island of diverse, highly connected souls.